animatedb/oovaide/README.md

 - The analysis system searches directories for source code and uses CLang.
 	- Diagrams
 		- Dynamically generated allowing quick navigation between objects.
-		- Edit within in Oovcde and save and restore complex diagrams.
+		- Edit within in Oovaide and save and restore complex diagrams.
 		- Save as SVG and edit using tools such as Inkscape.
 		- Component dependency diagrams
 		- Zone diagrams (view thousands of classes)